This story has been updated. It was originally published on December 4, 2019.

 Know your reporting options

 Twitter lets you report individual tweets or entire accounts if you think they breach Twitter’s terms of service—content that’s spammy, illegal, or abusive, for example.
 You can find a list of examples of reportable conditions within the platform’s larger help center.

-Accounts and tweets can be reported in various places: the drop-down menu next to individual tweets, the More menu (the three dots) on Twitter profiles, and from conversations in direct messages (click the “i” button in the top right-hand corner).
-If you’re reporting something that’s abusive or harmful, you may be asked to include extra information in your report.
+You can report accounts and tweets in various places: the More menu (three dots) on individual tweets and Twitter profiles, and from conversations in direct messages (click the “i” button in the top right-hand corner).
+If you’re reporting something that’s abusive or harmful, the platform may ask you to include extra information in your report.

 Protect your account

-Your Twitter account can be public (viewable by anyone), or protected (viewable only by people you’ve specifically accepted follow requests from).
-If you want to take more control over who can see what you’re tweeting and who can interact with you, consider switching to a protected account.
+Your Twitter account can be public (anyone can see it), or protected (only people you’ve specifically accepted follow requests from can see it).
+If you want to take more control over who has access to your tweets and who can interact with you, consider switching to a protected account.

-You can do so from Settings and privacy in Twitter’s menu: Tap Privacy and safety, then Protect your Tweets.
-Any followers you had before the switch will remain, but new ones must be specifically approved.
+You can do so from Settings and privacy in Twitter’s menu: Tap Privacy and safety, then Audience and tagging, and check the box next to Protect your Tweets.
+Any followers you had before the switch will remain, but you’ll have to approve any new ones.